dssg/mlforpublicpolicylab/techsessions/remote-session2.md

   - If you're interested, you can use parts of this tutorial to set up ``Jupyter`` through a browser on your local machine (but we won't go through it).
   - Many Python IDEs (such as, Pycharm) have good Jupyter support - feel free to use one of these!
 3. Share code with your team:
   - Use the git command line interface to push to your team github repository.
+We'll do a github refresher next week.
   - Many IDEs (including VSCode) have git integration.
 4. Run code:
-  - Run Python code manually in an SSH terminal, either by pasting code into a Python REPL, or running a Python script.
+  - Run Python code manually in an SSH terminal, either by pasting code into a [Python REPL](https://codewith.mu/en/tutorials/1.2/repl), or running a Python script.
   - Some IDEs (such as VSCode) support remote interpreters, allowing you to run scripts in a python instance on a remote machine (here, the course server).

 ## Agenda for today
 ![](img/class_infra.png)

-1. [Repeat what we did last week](#recap-from-last-week): ssh to server, psql, dbeaver to make sure we remember
+1. [Repeat what we did last week](#recap-from-last-week): ssh to server, test psql, test dbeaver to connect to the database to make sure we remember.
-2. [Navigating the course server using the linux command line](#living-the-command-line) including the very important **screen** command
+2. [Navigating the course server using the linux command line](#living-the-command-line) including the very important **screen** command.
 3. [Using VSCode for remote development](#remote-development-with-vscode)
 4. [Remote development concepts](#understanding-the-class-remote-workflow) - how exactly does all of this work?